Plant

 Leaf Shape

-A leaf that is broader than ovate and is broadest at the base tapering towards the apex.
+The leaf that is broadest at the base tapering towards the apex.

 Alternate